 3. Don’t spend more than allotted

 Just because you are now living on budget money after a divorce doesn’t mean you have to live in deprivation.
-You can still enjoy life, but you need to be smart about how you spend your money.
+You can still enjoy life, but you need to be smart about spending your money.

-One of the most important rules to follow is not to spend more than you have allotted for each category.
+One of the most important rules is to spend only what you have allotted for each category.
 If you do, you’ll quickly find yourself in over your head financially.

 This means being strict with yourself and resisting the temptation to splurge on unnecessary items.
-It may be hard at first, but it’s crucial that you stick to a budget in order to avoid going into debt.
+It may be hard at first, but you must stick to a budget to avoid going into debt.

-It’s easy to get carried away and spend more than what’s planned, but your budget should be based on income and expenses.
-If you’re overspending each month, you’ll have a difficult time planning for the future.
+It’s easy to get carried away and spend more than planned, but you should base your budget on income and expenses.
+If you’re overspending each month, you’ll need help planning for the future.

 Recommended: How to Stop Overspending: 21 Tips to Change Bad Habits